-The Best and Worst Patriotic Superstars of All-Time in WWE
+The Best and Worst Patriotic Superstars of All Time in WWE

 No WWE Superstar bled red, white and blue more than Hulk Hogan during the height of his popularity.

-The Hulkster took his vitamins, said his prayers and worked hard for everything he had, including a fan base of inspired youngsters who appreciated his patriotism.
+The Hulkster took his vitamins, said his prayers and worked hard for everything he had, including a fanbase of inspired youngsters who appreciated his patriotism.

-And he did so while stomping to the ring as Rick Derringer's "Real American" blared over the PA system, the perfect theme song for a Superstar so proud of his country as Hogan was.
+And he did so while stomping to the ring as Rick Derringer's "Real American" blared over the PA system, the perfect theme song for a Superstar as proud of his country as Hogan was.

 Never was his love of the United States on display more than in the build to WrestleMania VII in 1991.